 Tina Y Liu, . . ., John J Desmarais, . . . et al. (Aug.
 2021).
 “Accelerated RNA detection using tandem CRISPR nucleases”. en.
 In: Nat.
 Chem.
 Biol., pp. 1–7. issn: 1552-4450. doi: 10.1101/2021.03.19.21253328.

-Contribution 5: Driving carbon flux toward chemical production by engineering glucose uptake during nitrogen starvation:
+5: Driving carbon flux toward chemical production by engineering glucose uptake during nitrogen starvation:

-: Historical background Using microbial hosts to produce chemicals offers the potential to produce a variety of compounds from renewable feed-stock.
+Historical background Using microbial hosts to produce chemicals offers the potential to produce a variety of compounds from renewable feed-stock.
 However, production hosts frequently loose production efficiency as natural selection drives evolution towards redirecting carbon and energy flux towards growth not production.
 This can be overcome by coupling production of the desired chemical to cell fitness, but in many cases, this is not possible.
 An alternative strategy is growth decoupling, in which production hosts are grown up, then growth is stopped and all metabolic flux is directed towards production.
 However, when growth is stopped, many chassis organisms including E. coli slow and eventually halt their metabolism stopping production.
 A general strategy for enhancing metabolic rate during growth decoupling would dramatically improve prospects for engineered chemical production in biological hosts.

-: Central finding We found that by over-expressing PstI we were able to increase glucose uptake after growth was stopped by nitrogen limitation.
+Central finding We found that by over-expressing PstI we were able to increase glucose uptake after growth was stopped by nitrogen limitation.
 However, we did not find this increased glucose consumption increased yield significantly, and it is likely additional work will be needed to direct this increased flux towards chemical production.

-: Influence/Application This work provides another tool that metabolic engineers can use to optimize the production of their compound of interest.
+Influence/Application This work provides another tool that metabolic engineers can use to optimize the production of their compound of interest.

-: My role My role in this project was to perform growth and chemical production assays with modified strains and to prepare samples for mass spectrometry.
+My role My role in this project was to perform growth and chemical production assays with modified strains and to prepare samples for mass spectrometry.

 Victor Chubukov, John James Desmarais, . . . et al. (Jan.
 2017).
 “Engineering glucose metabolism of Escherichia coli under nitrogen starvation”.
 In: NPJ Syst Biol Appl 3, p.
 16035. issn: 2056-7189. doi: 10.1038/npjsba.2016.35.